VPE (Entertainment Payment Voucher)

 - Gather Receipts:

 - If you are reimbursing an individual for an event/meal: The individual must turn in an itemized receipt, plus proof of payment.
-In the event the payee does not have an itemized receipt, the University will accept a memo signed by the payee explaining why an itemized receipt is not available.
-In cases where proof of payment is missing (credit card receipt, vendor's receipt showing payment was made in full, bank or credit card statement), the University will accept a memo signed by the payee with an explanation accompanied by an itemized receipt showing what was purchased.
-If another staff member writes the memo, the payee must still sign it.
+In the event the payee does not have an itemized receipt, please check the box on the CoLA web OOEF, as the University will accept this in lieu of such.
+In cases where proof of payment is missing (credit card receipt, vendor's receipt showing payment was made in full, bank or credit card statement), please state proof of payment is missing in the Notes field on the OOEF.
+Per University policy, the VPE coversheet does not need to be signed if proof of payment is provided.

 - If you are paying a vendor: Payments to vendors must also be accompanied by an itemized invoice or receipt in order to receive payment from the University.